davidquent/hello-world/README.md

 # hello-world

-here is a new python learner
+here is a new learner of python!